quantumdude836/BugsDecomp/README.md

 Decompilation project for the PC game "Bugs Bunny: Lost in Time!" (aka BBLiT) by Behaviour Interactive.

+The decompiled code is built into a DLL; a custom launcher starts the game and injects the DLL into the game's process, allowing the decompiled functions to be patched over their original versions without modifying the binary on disk.

 # Solution Layout

 The VS solution consists of the following projects: